Last Updated: July 27, 2021

 The knowledge base itself is very user-friendly and you can even search to find answers, not just select categories.

 Although we don’t give direct Bluehost ratings, their customer support is 5/5.

 Bluehost vs GoDaddy

-Our web host experts compare the most popular hosting services to see which comes out of the battle on top in these two web hosting services reviews.
+Our web host experts compare the most popular hosting services to see which is better.

 Value for Money

 Our Bluehost hosting review shows that this company offers an overall cheaper hosting experience for shared plans, though it requires you to sign up for a longer-term contract, for 3 years vs 1 year at GoDaddy.

 Meanwhile, GoDaddy provides more bang for your buck on VPS hosting.
 For example, Bluehost’s $29.99 plan gives you 4GB of RAM and 60GB of storage.
 Meanwhile GoDaddy gives you 8GB of RAM and 100GB of storage.

 Bluehost offers cheaper and overall better WordPress hosting solutions and is formally promoted by WordPress themselves.